Omer Atzili: APOEL

 On 23 August 2020, Atzili signed a two-year contract with the Cypriot First Division club APOEL.
 In the mid-season transfer window he was released from his contract, leaving on 5 January 2021.

 Maccabi Haifa

 On 13 January 2021, Atzili signed a three-and-a-half-year deal with Israeli Premier League club Maccabi Haifa.

 On 23 August 2022, Atzili assisted his team's last qualifying goal during their 2022–23 UEFA Champions League Play-offs second leg against Serbian side Red Star Belgrade, with a 90th minute free kick that made a rival player score an own goal, earning Maccabi Haifa a 2–2 away draw (5–4 on aggregate), and a place in the UEFA Champions League Group Stage.
 On 11 October 2022, Atzili scored both his first and second Champions League goals, by netting a brace in a 2–0 home win over Italian side Juventus, to be his club's first victory in the competition since the 2002–03 season.
 He also received UEFA's Player of the Match award for this game.

+Al Ain

+On 14 June 2023, he signed a three-year deal with UAE Pro League club Al Ain, becoming the first Israeli Jew to play in an Arab country.
+His annual salary is estimated to be around $1.9 million, excluding any victory bonuses.
+During his presentation, he was introduced as a Romanian player rather than an Israeli.
+Prior to accepting the transfer, he had specific requests related to his faith, Judaism, allowing him the freedom to abstain from playing or training during various Israeli and Jewish holidays and memorial days.
+Additionally, a clause in the contract states that he will not participate in away matches outside the Emirates for the AFC Asian Champions League.
+This provision is in consideration of the potential encounters with clubs from countries that are extremely hostile against Jews and especially against his native Israel, such as Iran, Iraq, Lebanon or Syria, among several other Muslim or Arab countries in the AFC competitions.
+A great number of Emiratis expressed their opposition to his signing as well.